-Inspired by \citet{dohare2021continual, dohare2024loss}, we construct a non-stationary environment by varying the friction coefficient of the floor in locomotion tasks using the \texttt{Ant} and \texttt{HalfCheetah} environments.
-We induce non-stationarity to the environments by changing friction once in every $\num{500000}$ steps.
-We implement two strategies for these changes: \texttt{decreasing}, where friction starts at its maximum value and gradually decreases, and \texttt{increasing}, where friction starts at its minimum value and gradually increases.
+\paragraph{Experimental setup.} We propose two experimental setups to assess the ability of the models to adapt to non-stationarity.
+In both setups, we encourage fast adaptation by limiting task durations to short intervals.
+We also preserve agent learnability by introducing changes gradually and avoiding abrupt transitions.
+The setups are as follows: \begin{enumerate}[label=\emph{(\roman*)}, wide=2.0em] \item {\bf Slippery environments.} Inspired by \citet{dohare2021continual, dohare2024loss}, we construct non-stationary environments by varying the friction coefficient of the floor in locomotion tasks using the \texttt{Ant} and \texttt{HalfCheetah} environments.
+We induce non-stationarity in them by changing friction every $\num{500000}$ steps.
+To create challenging task changes, we implement two strategies: \texttt{decreasing}, where friction starts at its maximum value and gradually decreases, and \texttt{increasing}, where friction starts at its minimum value and gradually increases.
 This setup ensures that agents encounter non-stationarity in both increasing and decreasing friction scenarios.
-The minimum friction is set to $0.5$ and the maximum to $4.0$, based on the feasibility of solving the tasks—extreme friction values may make movement too difficult due to excessive slipping or an inability to move forward.
-We define 15 tasks by changing the friction by a positive or negative offset of $0.25$.
+The minimum friction is set to $0.5$ and the maximum to $4.0$, based on the feasibility of solving the tasks—extreme friction values may make movement too difficult due to slipping or an inability to move forward.
+We define 15 tasks by changing the friction with a positive or negative offset of $0.25$.